pletikosa/getting_and_cleaning_data/README.md

 0. **PREPROCESSING**
     * First the required libraries are loaded.
 In particular `dplyr` is used for data summarization conducted in the last step.
-    * Next, the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) is downloaded from its original location and is uncompressed in a local directory named `activity`.
-    * Finally, the data required for this task is loaded.
+    * Next, the data required for this task is loaded.
 For the purpose of this task, the following files included in the original dataset were of interest:
         * `UCI HAR Dataset\test\subject_test.txt` -> `subjectTestData`
         * `UCI HAR Dataset\test\X_test.txt` -> `xTestData`
         * `UCI HAR Dataset\test\y_test.txt` -> `yTestData`